narimiran/tably/README.md

                         column.
 Default: c
   -c CAPTION, --caption CAPTION
                         Caption of the table.
-Default: None -i, --indent          Indents LaTeX source code with 4 spaces per float.
-No difference in the final result, just LaTeX code is slightly more readable.
+Default: None -i, --no-indent       Pass this if you do not want to indent LaTeX source code with 4 spaces per float.
+No difference in the final result (pdf).
 Default: False -k SKIP, --skip SKIP  Number of rows in .csv to skip.
 Default: 0 -l LABEL, --label LABEL
                         Label of the table, for referencing it.
 Default: None